 There is temptation all around us.
 If we’re clear on what we want, we can go back to that and remind ourselves when we’re having difficulty.

-Your Turn to Write a Family Mission Statement
+Questions to Ask When Creating a Family Mission Statement

-We are offering this Family Mission Statement printable (WITH 7 STYLES TO CHOOSE FROM!) as a free gift to subscribers of our weekly newsletter.
+We are offering this Family Mission Statement PDF (WITH 7 STYLES TO CHOOSE FROM!) as a free gift to subscribers of our weekly newsletter.
 As a subscriber, you’ll get:

 - First access to the newest blog posts